newmanno/sisana/README.md

 #### Example command
 ```
-sisana generate ./input/params.yml
+sisana generate ./example_inputs/params.yml
 ```

 #### Outputs
 1. lioness.npy, which contains all calculated edges for each sample
 2. lioness.pickle, which is the same thing, just serialized to make reading into python quicker
-3. A file containing the calculated indegree and outdegree of each gene and transcription factor, respectively.
+3. A file containing the calculated indegree and another file with the outdegree of each gene and transcription factor, respectively.
 <br />